-The U.S. Department of State’s National Security Language Initiative for Youth (NSLI-Y) program provides merit-based scholarships for eligible high school students to learn less commonly taught languages.
-Participants spend a summer or academic year studying a language while immersed in the culture and day-to-day life of the host country.
+The U.S. Department of State’s National Security Language Initiative for Youth (NSLI-Y) program provides critical language study overseas for U.S. high school students through full, merit-based scholarships to participate in intensive summer and academic year programs.
+Participants study one of the eight NSLI-Y languages while immersed in the culture and day-to-day life of the host country.

 NSLI-Y is part of the National Security Language Initiative, a multi-agency U.S. government initiative launched in 2006 to improve Americans' ability to engage with people from around the world.
 NSLI-Y plays an important role in preparing U.S. students for the 21st century’s globalized workforce, increasing American competitiveness, and contributing to national security.
 NSLI-Y participants serve as citizen ambassadors, representing the diversity of the United States abroad and building lasting relationships with people in their host countries.

 If you have a passion for learning languages and want to immerse yourself in a foreign culture, this program may be for you!
 No previous language skills are required.